section-engineering-education/engineering-education/content/articles/decision-making-and branching-in-java/index.md

 ### The switch statement
 The `switch` statement compares a variable to a list of the possible values.

-When a match is detected the block of statements associated to that case is executed
+When a match has detected the block of statements associated with that case is executed

 The general structure of a `switch` statement is as follows: